plainblack/Lacuna-Web-Client/README.md

 Runs the entire process of pulling all the JavaScript/CSS together and creates minified versions of them.
 This is also the default task, meaning that running just `gulp` in the command line will run this task.

-> `PRODUCTION=1 gulp build`

-This does the same as above but it prepares the code itself for *production*.
-For example, there are a few development-only bits that get removed in this process.
-A deploy on a production server would **need** to do this or the client won't load properly.

 ## dev

 > `gulp dev`